 Demand Transfers The model also has a new ability to read a user-supplied list of hourly demand transfers between region/fuel groups.
 This allows the model to show effects of shifting demand from one fuel to another within a region, and shifting demand (and emissions) from one region to another, and shifting demand from fossil fuel combustion to greener energy sources.
 If the demand transfer is larger than the generation in the origin region and fuel/unit type prior to the transfers the code returns without completing.

-Operating Hour Cap An additional cap can be set in the UAF that allows units to be limited to operating a certain of numbers annually.
+Operating Hour Cap An additional cap can be set in the UAF that allows units to be limited to operating a certain number of numbers annually.
 The functions act similarly to the annual capacity checks and columns were added to the hourly diagnostic file to allow for this functionality.

 Other Minor Changes For units which report steam load (SLOAD) instead of gross load (GLOAD) and had fractional hours of operation during the base year, it was found that we need to scale the SLOAD value in the preprocessor to change it from a rate into total production during each partial hour.
 This change matches an earlier change for GLOAD in the 1.02 version of the model.
 A typo was fixed in the projection code for determining if a unit had reached its capacity limit at the last hour of operation.
 The output file prefix (-o option) is now used on preprocessor and projection log file names to be consistent and group them alphabetically with other output files from the same run.
 For units which report SLOAD instead of GLOAD, the conversion to a GLOAD value is now done before temporal hierarchy ranking in the preprocessor.
-The code checks to make sure growth rates were honored and if not throw up a warning message.
+The code checks to make sure growth rates were honored and if not provide a warning message.

 SMOKE Post Processor